microsoft/NubesGen/docs/runtimes/java.md

 NubesGen supports both Maven and Gradle, so you can use the build system you prefer.

-## Important configuration options
+## Configuration options

-NubesGen will generate some environment variables for your application, depending on the database and add-ons that you have selected.
+In the generated `terraform/modules/app-service/main.tf` file, NubesGen will configure some environment variables for your application.

 - `DATABASE_URL`: the JDBC URL to your database
 - `DATABASE_USERNAME`: the database user name